gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

     -   Stores the record's image on the local PastPerfect desktop computer or network
 -   When you run PastPerfect's Web Publishing Wizard, PastPerfect uploads the image to the Amazon S3 image server used by PastPerfect Online
--   When you run the [PastPerfect Exporter](/technology/pastperfect-exporter/) to import data into the Digital Archive, AvantHybrid:
+-   When you run the [PastPerfect Exporter](/technology/pastperfect-exporter/) (PPE) to import data into the Digital Archive, AvantHybrid:
+    -   Responds to the `add` request sent to AvantHybrid from PPE via HTTP
     -   Creates a new hybrid item corresponding to the new PastPerfect source record
     -   Copies the source record's metadata to the Digital Archive
     -   Records the URLs for the source record's image(s), but does not copy the image files